mesh-net-by/meshcore-mqtt-potato-mesh-ingestor/README.md

 ## Requirements

 - Docker & Docker Compose v2
-- A MeshCore repeater running VBart firmware with MQTT configured to point at this broker
+- A MeshCore repeater running VBart/MeshCoreTel-firmware with MQTT pointing at this broker
-- A running potato-mesh instance with an API token
+- A running [potato-mesh](https://github.com/l5yth/potato-mesh) instance with
+  an API token

 ---